Sarah Dugdale

 Sarah Dugdale (born June 21, 1995) is a Canadian actress.
 She is known for starring as Kelly Locke in the 2019 television film Death of a Cheerleader and for her role as Lizzie in the television series Virgin River.
 Dugdale also stars as Claire Tate in the Canadian television movie series Mystery 101.

 Biography

-Dugdale was born in Canada on June 21, 1995.
+Dugdale was born in Vancouver, British Columbia, Canada on June 21, 1995.
 She is known for her portrayal of Lizzie in Virgin River.
-She has also had many roles in horror films including The Bad Seed, Death of a Cheerleader, and There's Someone Inside Your House.
+She has also had many roles in horror films including The Bad Seed, Death of a Cheerleader and There's Someone Inside Your House.